miknab/EuclidEmulator/README.md

 # EuclidEmulator
 This repository contains the main source code of the EuclidEmulator, a fast and accurate tool to estimate the non-linear correction to the matter power spectrum.

-Authors:   M. Knabenhans & J. Stadel
+Authors:   M. Knabenhans & J. Stadel<br/>
-Date:      May 2018
+Date:      May 2018<br/>
-Reference: Knabenhans et al., 2018, arXiv pre-print
+Reference: Knabenhans et al., 2018, arXiv pre-print<br/>

 ## Description
 EuclidEmulator is a tool for rapid and accurate estimation of the